HydroCouple/HydroCoupleComposer/README.md

 ## Depedencies

 HydroCoupleComposer can be compiled using the QtCreator project file included with this project or in visual studio using the Qt Visual Studio AddIn.
-Modify the project file to make sure the point to the appropriate libraries on the target machine.
+Work is ongoing to add a CMake make file.
+Modify the project file to make sure that it points to the appropriate libraries on the target machine.
 Compilation of HydroCoupleComposer requires the following frameworks and libraries:

 * Qt 5.7.0 or later
 * MPI